18F/openFEC-documentation/index.md

 <body id="overview"></body>

 Not interested in programming?
 You can still get the data!
-Visit the [explore the data](URL_of_data).
+Visit [openFEC](http://fec.18f.us).